KenpachiKen1/MarketMentor/docs/developerManual.md

 ###
 API ENDPOINTS:

-Each endpoint does not do a lot of foward facing work, following SOLID principles, I split functionality for certain endpoints which you can find the full implementation of the code in **User.js, alpha.js, and currents.js.**
+Each endpoint does not do a lot of foward facing work, following SOLID principles, I split functionality for certain endpoints which you can find the full implementation of the code in **User.js, alpha.js, and currents.js.** in helper folder

 Authentication: